-Well, known attributes add by default in all updates of BGP and BGP software know this very well.
-OPTIONAL attributes are optional mean we can use it manually if we want to add in BGP updates and BGP software not understand it.
+Well, known attributes add by default in all updates of BGP, and BGP software knows this very well.
+OPTIONAL attributes are optional means we can use them manually if we want to add in BGP updates and BGP software does not understand them.

-Now Well Know also divided into two categories
+Now Well Know is also divided into two categories

-MANDATORY: these attributes travel in every update of BGP.
-Example Autonomous System – PATH, NEXT HOPE, etc.
+- MANDATORY: these attributes travel in every update of BGP.
+Examples of Autonomous Systems are PATH, NEXT HOPE, etc.

-DISCRETIONARY: these attributes not available in every BGP update.
-It depends on a neighborship is IBGP or EBGP like LOCAL Preference travel on in IBGP updates.
+- DISCRETIONARY: These attributes are not available in every BGP update.
+It depends on whether a neighborship is IBGP or EBGP like LOCAL Preference travel on in IBGP updates.

 OPTIONAL attributes also divided into two categories

-TRANSITIVE: When we add these attributes in BGP update then the router will forward it either understand or not.
+- TRANSITIVE: When we add these attributes in the BGP update then the router will forward it either understand or not.
 Like AGGREGATOR etc.

-NON-TRANSITIVE: When we add these attributes in BGP update then the router will not forward it.
+- NON-TRANSITIVE: When we add these attributes in the BGP update then the router will not forward it.
 Like MED etc.

 BGP Path Decision Process

 Accordingly, we have a different type of traffic influence we have BGP attributes.
-BGP attribute has own different feature where we can use for incoming or outgoing traffic.
-By default BGP use one PATH as a BEST.
+BGP attribute has its own different features that we can use for incoming or outgoing traffic.
+By default, BGP uses one PATH as a BEST.

 Best Path Selection in BGP

-BGP attributes use for best path selection and BGP has decided serial wise attributes for best-path selection.
+BGP attributes to use for best-path selection and BGP has decided on serial-wise attributes for best-path selection.